 According to the American College of Sports Medicine, there are five main physical benefits of cycling indoors:

-1. Low Impact – Air bike cycling is incredibly low impact for the intensity level of the workout.
+1. Low-Impact Workout – Air bike cycling is incredibly low impact for the intensity level of the cardio workout.

 There is minimal impact on the knee, ankle, and hip joints when you use your air bike correctly.
 That is why physicians recommend air bikes for people recovering from orthopedic injuries.